-Medical care: All the walking guides who lead these safaris have the highest level of first- aid training available and will always carry a first-aid kit with them.
+- All the walking guides who lead these safaris have the highest level of first- aid training available and will always carry a first-aid kit with them.
 The flying doctors service out of Arusha is also just a phone call away.

 - High Risk

-Security measures: Each walking guide carries a rifle and a GPS system.
+- Each walking guide carries a rifle and a GPS system.
 Each walk is accompanied by an armed national park ranger.

 - Not Possible

-Laundry facilities: A simple laundry service is available on request.
+- A simple laundry service is available on request.
 Clothes are hand washed and hung to dry – there is no iron available.
 However, as you're likely to be combining a stay at a private mobile camp in the Serengeti with time at hotels and lodges, it is best to wait until then to do your washing.

 - For tips within the camp, US dollars are acceptable.
 You will not need money for anything else.